getgud-io/getgud-docs/1-Integrations/Unity/unity-integration.md

   "logLevel": "FULL"
 }
 ```

 5. Find the list of supported actions in C# in the `Assets/Plugins/GetgudSDK/GetgudSDK_calls.cs` file.

 6. Initialize GetgudSDK using `GetgudSDK.Methods.Init()`.
 Call this method at server start in `Assets/Scripts/Multiplayer/NetworkManager.cs`.

 7. When the game and match start, call `GetgudSDK.Methods.StartGame()` and `GetgudSDK.Methods.StartMatch()` with the appropriate parameters.
 In this example, these methods are called when the server starts in `Assets/Scripts/Multiplayer/NetworkManager.cs`.

 8. To send player actions, use the appropriate GetgudSDK commands.
 In this example, we call `GetgudSDK.Methods.SendSpawnAction` and `GetgudSDK.Methods.SendPositionAction`.
 The spawn action is called [here](https://github.com/getgud-io/cpp-getgud-sdk-dev/blob/main/examples/unity/Server/Assets/Scripts/Player.cs#L157C30-L157C45), and the position action is called [here](https://github.com/getgud-io/cpp-getgud-sdk-dev/blob/main/examples/unity/Server/Assets/Scripts/PlayerMovement.cs#L165).

+9. Send [other SDK commands](https://github.com/getgud-io/getgud-docs/blob/main/sdk-commands.md) in a similar way according to your needs.